 Eighteen CU-Boulder affiliates have flown in space as NASA astronauts, making CU one of the nation’s top five non-military schools for producing astronauts.
 In 2010 the National Research Council ranked the aerospace PhD program among the top four in the nation, and the FAA chose CU-Boulder for a Center of Excellence for Commercial Space Transportation.
 An innovative idea for a hybrid engine went from undergraduate project to an incubated company through eSpace, the Center for Space Entrepreneurship, which is dedicated to commercializing new technologies for space.

-Aerospace engineering faculty have been highly successful in winning grants for their research, which provides exciting opportunities for students to be involved in such projects as the Dream Chaser next-generation crew vehicle being developed by Sierra Nevada Corp., and DANDE, a student-designed small satellite that won a national competition and is due to be launched in 2012.
+Aerospace engineering faculty have been highly successful in winning grants for their research, which provides exciting opportunities for students to be involved in such projects as the Dream Chaser next-generation crew vehicle being developed by Sierra Nevada Corp., and DANDE, a student-designed small satellite that won a national competition.
 CU-Boulder aerospace chairs launched the Aerospace Systems Science and Engineering Initiative, a college-wide enterprise allowing faculty and students from many disciplines to focus on technology development to solve critical problems in the Earth and space sciences.

 Research in the department is organized into four focus areas: aerospace engineering systems; astrodynamics and satellite navigation systems; bioastronautics; and remote sensing, Earth, and space sciences.
 Coursework in these focus areas can satisfy technical and/or design elective requirements for undergraduate students, while independent study and undergraduate research opportunities complement the curriculum.
 Graduate students are admitted into a specific focus area, which provides research advising, financial support, and sets specialized admission and program requirements.